onefastsnail/mimmit-koodaa-redux-track/exercises/4/README.md

 Great, we now have results but we can't see them!
 We have created `Loading` and `Results` components for you to help.

-First we need import our components.
+So within [src/components/YouMayLike.js](src/components/YouMayLike.js), we need to first import our new components.

 ```javascript
 import Loading from "./Loading";